Shree Amarsingh Model Higher Secondary School: Teaching Methodology

 The school incorporates diversity in teaching, questioning, explaining, modeling and demonstrating.
 Teachers adopt a flexible approach with multiple learning styles to help students retain information and strengthen understanding.
 Effective teaching learning methods reinforced by the use of technology in the school bring out critical thinking and a desire to learn.

 Laboratory

 The school is well-equipped with several laboratories for Physics, Chemistry, Zoology, Botany and Computer.
 Laboratories are well equipped and well maintained and help students transfer their learning into useful practical knowledge.

-Library

-Library occupies a place of pride in AMHSS and is an essential component of school's outstanding education mission.